enepomnyaschih/jwidget/guides/ensample5/README.md

 And we can delete methods `_updateLike` and `_updateRetweet` - we don't use them anymore.

-The syntax of properties, functors and updaters is clean and straightforward.
+The syntax of properties and bindings is clean and straightforward.
 They let you make code shorter and more readable.
-Take a look at JW.Property documentation for full list of features.
+Take a look at JW.Property and {@link jQuery jQuery extension} documentation for full list of features.